dA505819/MCMC_for_forensic_science/hard_test.md

 75%    10.65914 0.9851327       10.66523 51616171
 85%    10.77125 1.0065212       10.77664 51754817
 ```
+Hence we see there are only two values with 75% and 85% probability.

 Visualizing using traceplot which comes in coda package loaded in MCMCpack.
 ```
 traceplot(linear_reg_bayesian[,"Time"], main = "Time Traceplot")